 Also known as EPLI, it protects against claims related to employee discrimination, sexual harassment and wrongful termination.

-Insurance intended to fill the gaps between the insurance ridesharing companies provide for their drivers and their drivers’ own personal policies.
-You should consider this coverage if you drive for a rideshare service like Uber or Lyft.
+Rideshare insurance is intended to fill the gaps between the insurance ridesharing companies, like Uber or Lyft, provide for their drivers and their drivers’ own personal policies.

 Commercial Property Insurance

 Also called business property insurance, it protects commercial buildings and moveable property your business owns.
 It’s offered as a part of a BOP.